 Garry Mendez, Content and SEO Manager at Black Lapel

-Now that Twitter results are visible in search engines, Conductor Searchlight makes sure marketers can see how their social and search efforts are assisting one another.
+Now that Twitter results are visible in search engines, Conductor makes sure marketers can see how their social and search efforts are assisting one another.